A delicious chimichurri with roast beef

 roast beef with chimichurri

-Make your fries the way you normally would.
-I prefer to use oven fries as they are less greasy and I can’t bear all the clean up after frying food en masse in my kitchen.
-Sprinkle the lemon and rosemary salt while they are hot and toss around in a bowl to coat.
+Prepare your fries as you normally would.
+I prefer to use oven fries because they are less greasy, and I’m not willing to deal with all the cleanup after frying food en masse in my kitchen.
+Sprinkle the lemon and rosemary salt while the vegetables are hot and toss them in a bowl to coat.

 Ingredients